 In 2014, she cofounded the Council on Asian Affairs, a group for young Asia policy professionals in Washington, D.C.
-The group meets monthly and provides a networking, brainstorming, and publishing platform for up-and-coming Asia experts.

-Enos received a bachelor’s degree in government from Patrick Henry College in Purcellville, Va., and is pursuing a master of arts degree in Asian studies at the Edmund Walsh School of Foreign Service at Georgetown University.
+Enos received a bachelor’s degree in government from Patrick Henry College in Purcellville, Va., and received a master of arts degree in Asian studies at the Edmund Walsh School of Foreign Service at Georgetown University.

 She and her husband Zach currently reside on Capitol Hill.